jpawlowski/devcontainer-features/src/powershell-extended/ENHANCEMENTS.md

      ```

    - Enter a number corresponding to the list of Nerd Font names.
 To choose your favorite,
      you may want to visit [nerdfonts.com](https://www.nerdfonts.com/) for a preview.

-     Note that some Nerd Font names may be slightly modified on the website due to legal compliance.
-The script lists both
-     the alias names and their original font names to make your selection easier.
+Depending on your PowerShell version
+     and availability, there may also be an `↗` upwards arrow you may click on.

    - Press `Enter` to confirm your selection.